 Quick course info

-Entry into the HRD Install and Wire Rail Signalling Equipment course is open to qualified electricians working in an installer role in rail construction.
+Entry into the HRD Rail Signalling Control and Wiring System Concepts course is open to qualified electricians working in an installer role in rail construction.

 Access to rail signalling infrastructure is essential so that you can apply knowledge and skills learned through the course.